madiha-waqar/tweeter/README.md

-# :speech_balloon: Welcome to Tweeter: Spread your thoughts one tweet at a time! :loudspeaker:
+# :speech_balloon: Welcome to Tweeter
+# Spread your thoughts ~ One tweet at a time! :loudspeaker:

 Tweeter - Twitter clone is a simple, single-page web application that's user-friendly, visually dynamic, and responsive!